Rosario Orrego

-Rosario Orrego Castañeda (1834 – 21 May 1879), also known as Rosario Orrego de Uribe, Rosario Orrego de Chacón, and by her pseudonym Una Madre, was a Chilean novelist, poet, editor, and educator.
-She is considered Chile's first woman novelist, a pioneer in the poetic field in that country, and one of the forerunners of women's literature in Hispanic America.
+Rosario Orrego Castañeda (married name de Uribe, later de Chacón; 1834 – 21 May 1879), known by the pseudonym Una Madre, was a Chilean novelist, poet, editor, and educator.
+Considered the first Chilean female novelist, Orrego was a pioneer of poetry in Chile and a forerunner of women's literature in Hispanic America.

-She began her literary career as an editor at La Semana and founded the magazine Valparaíso in 1873, to which three of her children also contributed.

-She was also the first woman to join a literary academy: the Academia de las Bellas Letras in Santiago, formed in the mid-19th century by the Chilean intellectual elite.
+Orrego began her literary career as an editor at La Semana and founded the magazine Valparaíso in 1873.
+Orrego was the first woman to join the Academia de Bellas Letras literary academy.

 Biography

 The daughter of Manuel Andrés Orrego and Rosario Castañeda, Rosario Orrego Muñoz was born in the city of Copiapó in 1834.
 For most of her life she resided in Valparaíso, where she moved in 1853 after the illness of her first husband, the wealthy Chañarcillo miner Juan José Uribe.

-Her marriage to Uribe took place when she was fourteen years old.
-They had five children, among them writers Ángela Uribe de Alcalde, Luis Uribe Orrego, and Regina Orrego Uribe (who was the first woman in Chile to receive the title of bachillerato in humanities).